 - Students will not be required to wear a face covering during recess.

 Currently, the Florida Department of Education has not altered any statutes or rules regarding student assessments or school grades for the 2020-21 school year.

 Volunteering and visitors

-To minimize the risk of COVID-19 entering a school campus, school volunteers and visitors will not be permitted on school grounds.
-Principals may grant exceptions to this directive on a limited basis and as they deem appropriate.
+To minimize the risk of COVID-19 entering a school campus, school volunteers and visitors will not be permitted in schools.